albert97/Snippet_Tech/_posts/2020-04-01-Ghost-Fluid-Method.md

 <h2 class="section-heading">Helium Bubble collapse using Ghost Fluid Method</h2>

-This simulation of helium bublle collapse when subjected to a shoock wave was done with a Ghost Fluid Code desicbed in this serie.
-Yaou can find the source code in my GitHub page.
+This simulation of a helium bublle collapse when subjected to a shock wave was done with a Ghost Fluid Code desicbed in this serie.
+You can find the source code in my GitHub page.
 Now, in this section, I will descibe what ghost Fluid method is and why it is a truly beautiful method.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j5FB6-l9pOY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>